althonos/althonos.github.io/index.md

 ---

 Hi!
 I'm Martin Larralde, a.k.a @althonos on all things digital, and this is my attempt at setting up a hacker blog.
-I'm currently a graduate student in Bioinformatics and Biostatistics at the École Normale Supérieure Paris-Saclay.
+I'm currently a PhD student in Bioinformatics and Biostatistics at the European Molecular Biology Laboratory in Heidelberg.

 I'm interested in embedded systems, low-level programming, semantic web, ontologies.
-I'm currently having fun hacking my Nintendo Switch.
-When I'm not coding, playing videogames, or scouting the poetry section of my local bookstore, you can find me at a post-punk concert or a new-wave nightclub in the Bay Area.
+I'm currently having fun hacking my Nintendo Switch or writing useless low-level optimisations in ARMv7 assembly.
+When I'm not coding, playing videogames, or scouting the poetry section of my local bookstore, you can find me at a post-punk concert or a new-wave nightclub in the Rhein-Neckar area, or sometimes in Paris.

 ## PICO-8